gaois/documental/docs/software/terminologue/source-code.en.md

 - `pretty-small.js` and `pretty-small.css` are for pretty-printing in the entry list on the left-hand side of the editing screen.

-- `pretty-large.js` and `pretty-large.css` are for pretty-printing in on the right-hand side of the editing screen.
+- `pretty-large.js` and `pretty-large.css` are for pretty-printing on on the right-hand side of the editing screen.

 - `pretty-public.js` and `pretty-public.css` are for pretty-printing in the public interface of a termbase.